 4 Signs of Cancer in Dogs

-This is a tough one for me to answer because cancer can affect any organ in the dog’s body, so it really depends on which organ system is affected.
+This is a tough one to answer because cancer can affect any organ in the dog’s body.
+So it really depends on which organ system is affected.
 But here are four initial things we veterinarians look for:

 1. Dogs can get skin cancer, but they may not have any clinical signs at all other than changes or masses on the skin.

 2. Cancer of the organs, though, of the liver or the kidneys, can sometimes cause big signs like changes in hunger, weight loss, that type of thing.